Heckler & Koch USP: USP Tactical

 The USP Tactical (9mm Parabellum, .40 S&W, .45 ACP) incorporates fully adjustable suppressor height sights, an extended, threaded barrel with O-ring, and a match grade trigger with adjustable trigger stop.
 Before 2015, there was no USP Tactical model in 9mm.
 Instead, HK offered the regular "USP9" variant with an extended, threaded barrel and suppressor height sights as the "USP9SD" model.
 Sound suppressors designed for the USP Tactical are available from Brügger & Thomet and Knight's Armament.
-A unique characteristic of the USP Tactical is that the barrel is left-hand threaded (counterclockwise to tighten), which makes the pistol incompatible with suppressors designed for the MK23 Mod 0.
+A unique characteristic of the USP Tactical is that the barrel is left-hand threaded (counterclockwise to tighten), which makes the pistol incompatible with suppressors designed for the Mk 23 MOD 0.

 The KSK of the German Army and the German Navy Kampfschwimmer use the USP Tactical under the designation "P12".